"There’s no time like the present." The old adage is always true, and now even…

 Sometimes things that are very important can also be very difficult.
 Getting up when your alarm sounds is difficult.
 Organic chemistry formulas – AgOCN(aq) + NH4Cl(aq) —->AgCl(s) + NH4OCN(aq) – are very difficult.
 Communication skills can be not only difficult but even more important than alarm clocks and chemistry.

 When you want to attract clients, keep clients and enjoy a good reputation, it is super important to communicate clearly and honestly.
-The way scopists handle their court reporters is a big part of earning repeat business.
+The way scopists handle their professional relationships with court reporters is a big part of earning repeat business.
 From the time a court reporter asks if you can work on a transcript until the time you turn that transcript in, here are 6 important communication skills scopists can use.

 6 Important Communication Skills for Scopists